MJK-heejun/Simple-CSharp-Chat-App/README.md

-#Simple Multi Client Chat
+#Simple Multi Client Chat - C# Server, NodeJS Client

-C# Socket Server
-NodeJS Client

 How to use

 1) Compile to run C# Server

 2) run the NodeJS client

    => node client.js

 3) Try running multiple client at once